SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 19.8.0

+You can now have a random map from a collection selected for you by clicking the "Random Choice" button on the collection page.

 ### 19.7.2

 The latest maps on the start page are now sorted by their creation time instead of the